Tag: wisdom

 Because I belong to the darkness and oblivion

-The eternal night with starred skies belongs to me
+The eternal night with starry skies belongs to me

 I become an odd fairy floating freely among her flowers of decay